Why should I choose Purdue?

 - Consistent with the current curriculum

-- Research credits cannot be transferred; only course credits can be transferred
+- Research credits may not be transferred; only course credits may be transferred

 What if I don’t have a GPA of 3.0 in my Master's of Science, should I still apply?

-Yes, we ask that you let us know so we can determine the best course of action.
+Yes, we ask that you inform us of the low GPA so we may determine the best course of action.
 We understand that you’ve built a successful career as a professional and there may have been special circumstances that affected your GPA.
 The Admissions Committee may suggest you be admitted conditionally- and we will explain any additional requirements you may need to meet.
-Your Statement of Purpose Essay is a great place to address any special circumstances surrounding your Baccalaureate GPA and/or Master's GPA, such as how you plan to convert these experiences into success as a graduate student.
+Your Statement of Purpose e is the most appropriate way to address special circumstances surrounding your Baccalaureate GPA and/or Master's GPA, such as how you plan to convert these experiences into success as a graduate student.

 What should be included in my Statement of Purpose?

-The best letters you can secure are those from a current/past Employer, co-workers/colleagues, tutors and other mentors.
+The best letters you can secure are those from a current/past Employer, previous professors, tutors and other mentors.
 Never ask family members or close friends.

 What are the admission term application deadlines?

-We have preferred deadlines for each term.
-We will work with you past the preferred deadline, but we only ask you keep us updated with your status.
+Although applications are accepted and reviewed on a rolling basis, we have priority and final deadlines for each term.
+We will work with you past the final deadline, but we ask you keep us updated with your status.
 Contact Us

 What happens after I apply?

 The admission process starts when all admission requirements have been met.
-The process may take up to 1-2 weeks, depending on how many applicants are applying.
+The process may take up to 1-2 weeks, depending on the size of the applicant pool.

 - Step 1 - Screening: confirming all minimum admission requirements are successfully met

-- Step 2 - First Pass: first round of reviews with our department (includes a phone interview)
+- Step 2 - First Pass: first round of reviews with our department (may include a virtual or phone interview)

 - Step 4 - Final Recommendation: Graduate School reviews admission materials and determines admission status